Is your website ready for a huge change in the way people browse the net?

 When a user is speaking their query, the tendency is to speak in a conversational, or natural manner, which is markedly different from the way people type queries into a search bar.
 This conversational search style creates unique queries that bypass the need for more traditional keywords, and rewards sites with content that falls in line with the user’s request.

 By learning to understand the user’s intention for the search, a more satisfying result can be produced.
 But it’s not just a case of recognising speech patterns when it comes to what people are looking for, it’s also about predicting future searches based on co-occurring key terms.
-This means that user behaviour could soon be the single most important factor to consider when optimizing content.
+This means that user behaviour could soon be the single most important factor to consider when optimising content.

 More Relevant Information